Th0h0/autossrf/README.md

 - **Smart fuzzing on relevant SSRF GET parameters**

     When fuzzing, **autoSSRF** only focuses on the common parameters related to SSRF (`?url=`, `?uri=`, ..) and doesn’t interfere with everything else.
-This ensures that the original URL is still correctly understood by the tested web-application, something that might doesn’t happen with a tool blindly spraying every query parameters.
+This ensures that the original URL is still correctly understood by the tested web-application, something that might doesn’t happen with a tool which is blindly spraying query parameters.

 - **Context-based dynamic payloads generation**